apache/cordova-docs/docs/en/edge/platform_plugin_versioning_ref/index.md

 Some examples :
   * **'cordova platform add android --save'** => retrieves the pinned version of the android platform, adds it to the project and then updates config.xml.
   * **'cordova platform add android@3.7.0 --save'** => retrieves the android platform, version 3.7.0 from npm, adds it to the project and then updates config.xml.
-  * **'cordova platform add https://github.com/apache/cordova-android.git​ --save'** => clones the specified cordova-android git repository, adds the android platform to the project, then updates config.xml and point its version to the specified git-url.
+  * **'cordova platform add android@https://github.com/apache/cordova-android.git​ --save'** => clones the specified cordova-android git repository, adds the android platform to the project, then updates config.xml and point its version to the specified git-url.
   * **'cordova platform add C:/path/to/android/platform --save'** => retrieves the android platform from the specified directory, adds it to the project, then updates config.xml and point to the directory.

 ### Mass saving platforms on an existing project
-The '--save' flag describe above is only useful when you remember to use it during the platform addition.
+The '--save' flag described above is only useful when you remember to use it during the platform addition.
-If you have a pre-existing project and you want to mass-save all existing platforms in it, you can use :
+If you have a pre-existing project and you want to save all the currently added platforms in your project, you can use :

     $ cordova platform save